Tubbz-alt/kelly-criterion/README.md

 Type: `number`\
 Default: `0`

 Fraction of your bankroll you should play.
+Between 0 and 1.

 ##### profit